Opentrons/opentrons/api/docs/v2/adapting_ot2_flex.rst

 Module Load Names
 =================

-If your OT-2 uses older generations of the Temperature Module or Thermocycler Module, update the load names you pass to :py:meth:`.load_module` to ones compatible with Flex:
+If your OT-2 protocol uses older generations of the Temperature Module or Thermocycler Module, update the load names you pass to :py:meth:`.load_module` to ones compatible with Flex:

     * ``temperature module gen2``
     * ``thermocycler module gen2`` or ``thermocyclerModuleV2``

 The Heater-Shaker Module only has one generation, which is compatible with Flex and OT-2.

 The Magnetic Module is not compatible with Flex.
 For protocols that load ``magnetic module``, ``magdeck``, or ``magnetic module gen2``, you will need to make further modifications to use the :ref:`magnetic-block` and Flex Gripper instead.
 This will require reworking some of your protocol steps, and you should verify that your new protocol design achieves similar results.